alaahag/c_wait/README.md

 <h3>Features:</h3>

-* Optimized for Kubernetes and Docker images (including full support for the most popular docker-OS-images: <b>Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE</b>).
+* Optimized for K8s and Docker images (including full support for the most popular OS-images: <b>Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE</b>).
 * Supporting lots of check-methods (to check for open-connection).
 * You can choose to run app using args or by the default values.
 * You can add unlimited number of hosts.